-Easton Hall is a coed, traditional style hall, with men and women living on opposite wings of the same floor.
+Easton Hall is a coed, traditional style hall, with men and women living in separate rooms on the same floor.
 Most rooms are doubles shared by two students, while a few students are assigned to larger triple and quadruple rooms.
 Priority for double rooms is determined by the order in which student submit their housing contracts.
 Single rooms are limited in number and are taken by second-year students with seniority.

 Student rooms are equipped with a regular twin bed, dresser, desk and chair, wired data jack, and cable connection for each resident.
 All student rooms and common areas also have wireless internet access and are air-conditioned.
 Roommates share a single University phone line with voicemail.